Tygo-van-den-Hurk/Snowflake-v2-Firmware/README.md

 ## Setup

-If you have `nix` installed, good news: you don't have to do any setup.
+If you have `nix` installed, good news: you don't have to do any setup if you don't want to.
+However there is the `install` command/script in case you'd like to build using the normal QMK way.
+All you have to do is run `nix run .# install`.

-If you do not have `nix` installed, then you have to either install `nix` or add this repository as a submodule to the QMK firmware.
+If you do not have `nix` installed, then you have to either install `nix` (recommended) or add this repository as a submodule to the QMK firmware:

 ```SH
 qmk setup --yes # run only if you have not run this in the past